James Joyce: Commentary (13)

 [ top ]

 Fintan O’Toole, ‘How Darwin Helped Shape Irish Writing’, in The Irish Times (21 Feb.
 2009), Weekend Review, p.8. ‘[...]
 In James Joyce’s A Portrait of the Artist, Stephen Daedalus opposes his own neo-Thomist views on beauty to the “drearier” notions of sexual selection proposed by Darwin.
 In Ulysses, Darwin is mocked.
 There is some speculation that the unprepossessing Costello is “the missing link of creation’s chain desiderated by the late ingenious Mr. Darwin”. / Cited as tongue-in-cheek proof of Leopold Bloom’s youthful rectitude is the fact that, during “nocturnal perambulations”, he had “advocated ... the revolutionary theories of Charles Darwin”. / Joyce’s writing, with its attempt to control the randonness of evolution within an aesthetic framework, is typical of the deep strain of Irish literature dedicated to opposing the shaping power of the imagination to Darwin’s terrifying emphasis on accident.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [See also O’Toole’s review of Gordon Bowker’s 2012 biography of Joyce, making reference to Joyce’s cult of martyrdom and particularly his self-comparison with Jesus and with Giordano Bruno: